Sticky Icon

 AyurVAID’s Protocol-Driven Treatment for Osteoarthritis (Precision Ayurveda)

-External Therapies: Lepa (application of herbal paste), Churna Pinda Sweda (massage of medicated powder over the affected site), and Kashaya or Dhanyamla Dhara (pouring warm decoction over the site) are used to reduce localized Ama, swelling, and pain and reduce the inflammatory response.
+External Therapies: Lepa (herbal paste), Churna Pinda Sweda (medicated powder massage), and Kashaya or Dhanyamla Dhara (pouring of warm decoction) are done to reduce Ama, swelling, pain reduction, and inflammatory response alleviation.

 Reversing the pathogenesis: Panchakarma Therapies and Nourishing Phase